 There is some debate over whether to use a 5.0 or 10 strength UVB bulb for a pet chameleon.

 These numbers indicate what percentage of UVB rays the bulbs emit.
-5.0 are considered fine for panther chameleons, veiled chameleons and Jackson chameleons but there are a couple of things to bear in mind.
+5.0 are considered fine for panther chameleons, veiled chameleons and Jackson chameleons.

-You’ll need to get a hood with reflector like this highly recommended one on amazon that comes with a free 5.0 bulb to get you started, which is fine for young chameleons.
+You’ll need to get a hood with a reflector like this one on amazon that comes with a free 5.0 bulb to get you started, which is fine for young chameleons.
+I also really like the fact it comes with full spectrum LED lights built in so there’s no need for a separate full spectrum bulb.

 As I mentioned above you can get compact coiled UVB bulbs and two in one mercury vapor bulbs but the previous eye problems caused by the coil bulbs make me wary and the mercury vapor bulbs get too hot.